mwenge/TempestVsTempest/README.md

 # Tempest vs Tempest
+## The Making and Remaking of Atari's Iconic Video Game

 In this book I attempt to explore and understand the code and craft of Dave Theurer's 'Tempest' (1980) and Jeff Minter's 'Tempest 2000' (1994).